What We’re About

 What’s on Offer

-Our Wellbeing Officers support a positive wellbeing culture at Cire Community School.
-This may involve supporting students requiring assistance with their wellbeing needs on a day to day basis to encourage engagement, providing interventions and referrals on as needs basis, working with external professionals and the student support group, liaising with parents or carers and providing programs to groups of students.
+Our Student Wellbeing Specialists support a positive wellbeing culture at Cire Community School.
+This may involve supporting students requiring assistance with their wellbeing needs on a day-to-day basis to encourage engagement, providing interventions and referrals, working with external professionals and the student support group, liaising with parents or guardians and providing programs to groups of students.

-Working as a team, you will collaborate with students and teachers to establish strategies that support self-regulation, assisting students to participate actively in their learning.
+Working as a team, you will collaborate with students, teachers and learning support to establish strategies that support self-regulation, assisting students to participate actively in their learning.
 Your days will be varied, but always active and working with purpose to support the overall wellbeing of Cire students.

 Who Are You?